How Scientists Know Our Human Ancestors Ate Insects - The Crux

 How Scientists Know Our Human Ancestors Ate Insects

 Anticipating food shortages in coming decades, some companies are touting insects as tomorrow’s protein source.
 Entrepreneurs are jumping on board and chips made of crickets are hitting grocery shelves.
-But scientists advise caution: They say more research is needed on the environmental impact of rearing insects at an industrial scale.
+But scientists advise caution, saying more research is needed on the environmental impact of rearing insects at an industrial scale.

-As sustainability experts assess whether insects should be the food of the future, anthropologists are trying to answer the same question about the past.
-Were insects a part of our ancestors’ diet?
+As sustainability experts assess whether insects should be the food of the future, anthropologists are trying to answer the same question about the past: Were insects a part of our ancestors’ diet?

 The question is challenging because, unlike butchered animal bones, arthropod meals leave next to nil for archaeologists to recover.
-But recently scholars have compiled other lines of evidence — from the ant-eating habits of chimpanzees to elemental signatures in hominin bones — and built a compelling case.
+But scholars recently have compiled other lines of evidence — from the ant-eating habits of chimpanzees to elemental signatures in hominin bones — and built a compelling case.
 Insects such as termites likely provided ancient hominins with protein long before our ancestors became proficient hunters.

 The Forgotten Food

-“If you asked a paleoanthropologist, ‘did early hominins eat insects?’… 99 percent of them would say, ‘yeah sure,’” says Julie Lesnik, an anthropologist who wrote a book on the subject.
-“It’s just always… been kind of glanced over.”
+“If you asked a paleoanthropologist, ‘Did early hominins eat insects?’ … 99 percent of them would say, ‘Yeah, sure,’” says Julie Lesnik, an anthropologist who wrote a book on the subject.
+“It’s just always … been kind of glanced over.”

 In part, this is due to the preservation issues.
 Most insects are eaten whole.
 In some cases, their exoskeletons may survive and be found at archaeological sites.
-But then, it’s hard say whether the critter died naturally or for a hominin’s dinner.
+But, then, it’s hard say whether the critter died naturally or for a hominin’s dinner.
 Most scholars investigating our ancestors’ diets have focused on conspicuous, well-preserved remains: butchered bones revealing meat consumption.

 Additionally, there’s some bias on the part of the researchers.
-“Since most of the people doing the excavating and the analysis don’t eat insects in their diets, they’re not thinking of it as a food to look for,” explains Lesnik, a professor at Wayne State University.
+“Since most of the people doing the excavating and the analysis don’t eat insects in their diets, they’re not thinking of it as a food to look for,” explains Lesnik, an assistant professor at Wayne State University.

 Insect Eating Runs in the Family